-Saint Louis University offers its students, faculty and staff opportunities to live out their identity as men and women for others.
+Saint Louis University — Madrid Campus offers its students, faculty and staff opportunities to live out their identity as men and women for others.

-Central to the life of Christian mission is love of neighbor and the pursuit of justice, including a special care for and solidarity with the poor and needy.
-This solidarity challenges people of faith to make the world more loving, more just, more peaceful and more committed to life.
+Central to the life of the Christian mission is the love of neighbor and the pursuit of justice, including special care for and solidarity with the poor and needy.
+This solidarity challenges people of faith to make the world more loving, just, peaceful and committed to life.

 Learn more about how to serve the Madrid community through service learning, volunteer and leadership opportunities.

 Campus ambassadors are SLU-Madrid student representatives who commit to upholding the mission of the University through their duties as mentors and in living their daily lives.
 SLU-Madrid Campus Ambassadors are recognized leaders in the University community.